Arul-DevX/Personal_portfolio/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgements
-Thanks to everyone who has contributed to this portfolio project.
+Thanks to everyone who has contributed to this data analyst portfolio project.
-Inspiration and guidance from open-source communities and web development resources.
+Inspiration and guidance from the data science community, statistical analysis resources, and data visualization best practices.